-This policy will be reviewed annually by Headteachers and the Trust Board.
-The next scheduled review date for this policy is October 2025
+This policy will be reviewed by Headteachers and the Trust Board as per the Trust's policy schedule.

 Any changes made to this policy will be communicated to all relevant stakeholders.

 Attendance Monitoring Procedures

 The Beam Trust has adopted the following attendance monitoring procedures to ensure that pupils' attendance meets the expected standard and effective intervention is provided where pupil's attendance falls below the standard: